How long do wax moths live

 Wax moths, scientifically known as Galleria mellonella and Achroia grisella, are common pests of bee colonies, causing significant damage to beehives.
 Since beekeepers rely on healthy and productive colonies to obtain honey and maintain pollination services, understanding the lifespan of wax moths is vital for effective pest management.

-See also How long is 2000 days
+See also How long do tortoises sleep

 While the lifespan of wax moths can vary based on environmental conditions, it generally falls within a range of two to nine months.
 Female wax moths tend to live longer than males, with an average lifespan of seven to nine months, while males typically survive for two to three months.